techmmunity/utils/README.md

 Package of utils, make in a way to let you import only the functions that you really need, so it doesn't make your project heavier than it needs to be.

+**Every util is optimized to only contain the necessary code**, so even if this package have 1M utils, if you are using babel, webpack or @vercel/ncc, the compiled code will only contain the utils that you are using.

+We also have **zero external dependencies**, so everything that can cause trouble to your project is inside this repository!
+It makes easier to check and validate if the code match your expectations and is good enough for your project.

+## :warning: WARNING :warning:

+The package may not be updated so often, but it not means that it has been abandoned.
+We do the utils in a way to (almost) never have to touch it again, and we only update the package to add new features, what may don't need to happen so often.

+You can safely use this package, even if it don't receive updates in a year, and if you find any bug, you can report it by creating a issue in the GitHub repository, or create a PR to fix it!
+We will always give it special attention.

 ## Install

 With Yarn: